A breath alcohol test determines how much alcohol is in your blood. The test measures the amount of alcohol in the air

 - Reduced muscle coordination

 - Impaired judgment and responses

 Driving and operating machinery when you're "high" or drunk (intoxicated) is dangerous.
 A person with an alcohol level of 0.08% and above is considered legally drunk in most states.
 (Some states have lower levels than others.)

 The alcohol content of exhaled air accurately reflects the alcohol content of the blood.

-Normal is when the blood alcohol level is not elevated.
+Normal is when the blood alcohol level is zero.

 What Abnormal Results Mean